How to Prepare Chiles Rellenos

 Chiles Rellenos is one of my wife's favorite Mexican dishes.

-One of the best versions I've tasted was years ago just after we were married on a trip across country looking for the perfect place to live.
-We took the southern route that brought us through the small town of Prescott, Arizona where we spent the night.
+One of the best versions of Chiles Rellenos I've tasted was years ago, just after we were married on a trip across the country looking for the perfect place to live.
+We took the southern route that brought us through the small town of Prescott, Arizona, where we spent the night.

-We asked around for the best Mexican restaurant in town and someone told us about a place just down the street from the famous Palace Restaurant & Saloon.
-It was a hole in the wall and I can't remember the decor, but I think it had florescent lighting.
+We asked around for the best Mexican restaurant in town, and someone told us about a place just down the street from the famous Palace Restaurant & Saloon.
+It was a hole in the wall, and I can't remember the decor, but I think it had fluorescent lighting.

-It could have been La Cocina De Durango but I'm pretty sure it was El Charro Restaurant and they served some of the best authentic Mexican food I can remember.
+It could have been La Cocina De Durango, but it was El Charro Restaurant, and they served some of the best authentic Mexican food I can remember.
 And their Chiles Rellenos were spectacular.

 What are Chilies Rellenos?